 Experience Culture Night in Copenhagen

 With hundreds of events to choose from during this one night, it can be hard to choose where to go.
-You can view all the events the Program page of Kulturnatten’s official website.
-Some events require pre-registration, so make sure to keep an eye out for those to make sure you don’t show up when there is no more room available.
+You can view all the events on the Programme page of Kulturnatten’s official website.
+Some events require pre-registration, make sure to keep an eye out for those so you don’t show up when there is no more room available.